Maged-Baheig/data-science-portfolio/00-capstone-projects/store-format-optimization/README.md

 | **Task 2** | Which format should each new store be assigned to? | Supervised Classification |
 | **Task 3** | What are the produce sales forecasts for all stores? | Time Series Forecasting |

-The analysis follows an end-to-end decision pipeline: **segment → classify → forecast** — translating model outputs into concrete business recommendations.
+The analysis follows an end-to-end decision pipeline: **segment → classify → forecast** — translating model outputs into concrete business recommendations for format assignment, merchandising strategy, and inventory planning.

 ---